Accreditation

 Goulburn Base Hospital

-Goulburn Base Hospital was awarded four-year accreditation in May 2020.
-A CRMEC accreditation survey team will visit the health service in July 2024.
+Goulburn Base Hospital was awarded one-year accreditation in July 2024.
+A CRMEC accreditation survey team will visit the health service in July 2025.

 Moruya Hospital